 They don’t want the content they have access to, to shrink or become increasingly biased.
 They don’t want to lose access to services and they certainly don’t want to pay more for the ones that they love.

 There are obviously two sides to this debate and those that are in favor of both sides.
 But your business needs to understand what these deregulations could mean, and whether or not the consequences are worth it.

 Net neutrality has played a huge role in opening up our internet to the American public.
 It has helped disperse information, dispel fake news and foster a community of forward-thinkers and excited participants — in the world of politics, technology and business.

-The internet is where everyone starts their online searched — in 2016, 290 million Americans used the internet.
+The internet is where everyone starts their online search — in 2020, 284 million Americans used the internet.
 That number has grown, and the internet has become a necessary tool for success — socially, professionally and beyond.

-Here is a quick breakdown of the net neutrality pros and cons:
+Here is a quick recap of net neutrality pros and cons:

 These are just a few of the pros and cons of net neutrality, but it’s obvious that if these regulations are repealed, businesses and individuals alike will definitely feel the effects for years to come.